 For some reason Agnes's practical eye was drawn to the huge chandelier that hung over the auditorium like a fantastic sea monster.
 Its thick rope disappeared into the darkness near the ceiling....When in high-class surroundings, the standard way to create chaos or kill people is inevitably to drop the enormous chandelier hanging from the ceiling.
-This is usually intentional on the part of the character (and strongly indicative of Badassitude), but occasionally it happens by accident.
-A frequent comedic subversion is for the hero to accidentally drop the chandelier on his own allies.
-This is most common in film and theater, since it exists mostly as a way to create a visually spectacular effect.
+This is usually intentional on the part of the character, but occasionally it happens by accident.
+A frequent comedic version is for the hero to accidentally drop the chandelier on his own allies.
+This is most common in film and theater, since it creates a visually spectacular effect.
 Generally it's a subtrope of Death by Looking Up.
-Might overlap with Impaled with Extreme Prejudice.
+It might overlap with Impaled with Extreme Prejudice.
 Compare Chandelier Swing.

 "That looks like an accident waiting to happen if ever I saw one," she mumbled.